kgw012/algorithm_practice/README.md

 # algorithm_practice
-The solution of algorithm_problem codded by JAVA
+The JAVA solution of algorithm_problem